Innovative Learning in SE21

-SE21 is Dulwich Pudong’s Innovation Hub, where technology and design converge for students to address real world problems.
+SE21 is Dulwich Shanghai Pudong’s Innovation Hub, where technology and design converge for students to address real-world problems.

-Our SE21 curriculum brings together science, technology, engineering, arts, maths, entrepreneurship and environmentalism, and 21st century skills under one cross-disciplinary roof.
-This is where future roboticists and software engineers experiment and challenge limits to lay the foundation for solving 21st century problems.
+Our SE21 curriculum boosts innovative education by bringing science, technology, engineering, arts, maths, entrepreneurship and environmentalism, and 21st-century skills under one cross-disciplinary roof.
+This inventive learning environment will allow our students, future roboticists, and software engineers to experiment and challenge limits to lay the foundation for solving 21st-century problems.

 SE21 also refers to the postcode of Dulwich College London and the pioneering spirit that has been in our DNA since its founding in 1619.